flemmrs-tl/tradeledger_test_fb/test_output/README.md

 ## Troubleshooting Login Issues

-If you encounter issues with the login process, try the following:
+If you encounter issues with the login process, try the following approaches in order:

+### Level 1: Standard Login Test

 1. Run the dedicated login test to isolate the problem:
    ```bash